-You used to be able to ride on the train’s roof around the Devil’s Nose, but this was closed after two tourists were decapitated by a low hanging electricity wire several years ago.
-Nowadays you can only ride inside the train, but if you sit on the side of the views it’s still pretty hairy.
-Here are five things you should know before going:
+You used to be able to ride on the train’s roof around the Devil’s Nose.
+But this was closed after two tourists were decapitated by a low hanging electricity wire several years ago.
+Nowadays you can only travel inside of the train, but if you sit on the side of the views it’s still pretty hairy.

 If you want window seats on the side of the train with the views, you might want to book in advance on www.trenecuador.com or through a travel agency in Riobamba or Cuenca.
 You’ll need to travel to Alausi with enough time to catch the train.
-If you’re staying in Cuenca it will take about 3.5 hours by bus to get to Alausi, or if you’re in Riobamba about XX hours.
+If you’re staying in Cuenca it will take about 3.5 hours by bus to get to Alausi.
+Meanwhile if you’re in Riobamba about an hour and 45 minutes.
 If you want to take the early morning train you can travel to Alausi the day before and stay overnight.
-Unlike other transportation in Ecuador, this train leaves bang on time, so make sure you arrive early enough.
+Unlike other transportation in Ecuador, this train leaves right on time, so make sure you arrive early enough.

-Make sure you plan ahead, as there are only two departures of the Devil’s Nose Train a day from Tuesday to Sunday.
+Make sure you plan ahead!
+There are only two departures of the Devil’s Nose Train a day from Tuesday to Sunday.
 The first leaves at 8:00 and the second at 11:00.
 The trip takes about 2.5 hours in total.

-4. The Devil’s Nose train doesn’t go in a straight line
+The Devil’s Nose Train doesn’t go in a straight line

-The train is one of the most complex feats of engineering, as it descends 1000 metres in just 12 km.
-In order to accomplish this, the train follows a zigzag path carved into the rockface, slowly moving forwards and backwards until it reaches the bottom.
+The train is one of the most complex feats of engineering, as it descends 1,000 meters in just 12 km.
+In order to accomplish this, the train follows a zigzag path carved into the rock, slowly moving forwards and backwards until it reaches the bottom.
 American engineers were brought to the country to solve the puzzle of how to cross this segment of the Andes.